hankpeeples/PosterA11y/README.md

 ### Project Checklist

-- [ ] Optimize image size and resolutions to decrease loading times and improve performance.
+- [x] Optimize image size and resolutions to decrease loading times and improve performance.
-- [ ] Check text spelling, font size, and font color (maybe amount of text as well).
+- [ ] Check text spelling, font size, and font color (maybe amount of text as well). **Update: Font size and color not accessible.**
-- [ ] Check color contrast for text on background.
+- [x] Check color contrast for text on background.